 Most frequently (80%) infestation by dermatophytes (Tinea unguium):

 - Epidermophyton floccosum.

-- Yeast fungi do not possess their own keratinases and therefore cannot attack an intact nail.
+- Yeasts do not possess their own keratinases, therefore cannot infect an intact nail.
 They are found either in mixed infections in mycotic paronychia or saprophytically in the cleft space under the nail in mycotic onycholysis.
-Yeast fungi are most often isolated from fingernails.
+Yeasts are most commonly isolated from fingernails.

-- Moulds can practically only be isolated from toenails.
-The role as a primary pathogen for most molds is controversial but for certain species (e.g. Aspergillus fumigatus, Aspergillus flavus, Scopulariopsis brevicaulis, Fusarium spp., Neoscytalidium dimidiatum).
+- Molds can be isolated virtually only from toenails.
+The role as a primary pathogen for most molds is controversial, but for certain species (e.g., Aspergillus fumigatus, Aspergillus flavus, Scopulariopsis brevicaulis, Fusarium spp., Neoscytalidium dimidiatum) are recognized.

-Note: Infections of the nail matrix with yeasts and/or molds are by definition not called Tinea unguium but "onychomycosis".
+Note: Infections of the nail matrix with yeasts and/or molds are by definition referred to as "onychomycosis" rather than tinea unguium.
 Mixed infections with dermatophytes, molds and yeasts are possible.

 ClassificationThis section has been translated automatically.

 - DSO (distal subungual onychomycosis)